This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 Notification

-An object represents a single notification that has been triggered by some request (NotificationRequest) at some point in time.
+An object which represents a single notification that has been triggered by some request (NotificationRequest) at some point in time.

 Notification Properties